How to Secure Your MCP Server Setup — Best Practices

 Network Exposure: Stdio vs HTTP/SSE

 Most MCP servers use stdio transport.
-Claude Code spawns the server as a child process and communicates through pipes.
-The server has no network listener, no open port, no way for external systems to connect to it.
+The server runs as a child process with no network listener, no open port, no external access.
+This is the secure default.
+Prefer stdio whenever possible.

 HTTP/SSE: Network Accessible

-- Consider data sensitivity: everything you send through a remote MCP server passes through a third party's infrastructure.
-For highly sensitive code or data, stick to local stdio servers.
+- For sensitive code or data, stick to local stdio servers

 Auditing What MCP Servers Can Do